 • On November 4, 2014, FSC issued new rules to implement the liquidity coverage ratio (LCR) and liquidity risk monitoring.
-From January 1, 2015, domestic Taiwanese banks will be required to submit monthly reports on their LCR to the FSC and the central bank.
-Additionally, a phase-in period will be implemented whereby Taiwanese domestic banks will be required to maintain a minimum LCR of at least 60% from January 1, 2015.
-The LCR percentage will be raised by 10 percentage points per annum until it reaches a 100% by January 1, 2019.
+From January 1, 2015, domestic Taiwanese banks would be required to submit monthly reports on their LCR to FSC and the central bank.
+Additionally, a phase-in period would be implemented whereby Taiwanese domestic banks would be required to maintain a minimum LCR of at least 60% from January 1, 2015.
+The LCR percentage would be raised by 10 percentage points per annum until it reaches a 100% by January 1, 2019.